chill-utility/chill-utility.github.io/content/_index.md

   {{< /button >}}
   <p class="mt-2 mb-0 text-sm">⚡ Instant access</p>

-  <h3>Join us on this journey as we redefine what a Discord bot can be.<br class="mb-5px" />Embrace simplicity, without compromise.</h3>
+  <h3 class="homepage-last-cta-h3">Become an actor with us on this journey as we redefine what a Discord bot can be.
+  <h4 class="mt-10px mb-0">Embrace simplicity, without compromise.</h3>
 </section>

 <script src="https://kit.fontawesome.com/575c2fb10a.js" crossorigin="anonymous"></script>